Advisor Loyalty Declines Due to Compensation and Leadership Concerns

-The study, which has been redesigned for 2014, measures satisfaction among both employee advisors (those who are employed by their investment services firm) and independent advisors (those who are affiliated with a broker-dealer but operate independently).
+The study measures satisfaction among both employee advisors (those who are employed by their investment services firm) and independent advisors (those who are affiliated with a broker-dealer but operate independently).
 The study examines seven key drivers of advisor satisfaction: advisor/professional support; client/customer-facing support; compensation; firm leadership; operational support; problem resolution; and technology support.
 Satisfaction is measured on a 1,000-point scale.

 Advisor Study Rankings

-In the employee advisor segment, Edward Jones ranks highest for a fifth consecutive time with a score of 904.
-Raymond James & Associates, Inc. (867) ranks second, followed by RBC Wealth Management (834).
+In the employee advisor segment, Edward Jones ranks highest for a sixth consecutive year with a score of 925.
+Raymond James & Associates, Inc. (885) ranks second, followed by Charles Schwab & Co., Inc. (785).

-The 2014 U.S. Financial Advisor Satisfaction Study is based on responses of more than 3,900 financial advisors.
+The 2015 U.S. Financial Advisor Satisfaction Study is based on responses from more than 3,300 financial advisors.
 The study was conducted between January and April 2015.
 No award is presented in the independent advisor segment due to insufficient market representation in the 2015 study.

 Media Relations Contacts